The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 5 — Bulky (Chunky)

-Bulky yarn is fast, warm, and bold.
-It’s excellent for winter accessories and quick gifts.
-It’s also forgiving for newer crafters because stitches are easier to see.
+Bulky yarn is fast, warm, and bold—perfect for winter accessories and last-minute gifts.

 Needle size